omerl13/neo4s/README.md

 This app can query neo4j graphs in bolt protocol.
 The default is HTTP, in order to use bolt, set `scheme="bolt"` and use the bolt port at the end of the `host` parameter.

 ## Credits
-- Uses neo4j python client [py2neo](https://github.com/technige/py2neo)
+- Uses neo4j official python client [neo4j-driver](https://neo4j.com/docs/api/python-driver/current/)
 - App icon is taken from [Icons8](https://icons8.com/)